A New Valuation Term: EBITDA-C

 · Explain how the business is prepared for a prolonged COVID environment or a future pandemic, especially if the business is not considered essential;

-· Have contingency plans in place for supply chain options, particularly for manufacturers and distributors;
+· Have contingency plans in place for supply chain options, particularly for manufacturers and distributors, especially given the current delays felt worldwide;

 · Invest in technology and cybersecurity so employees can effectively work from home if appropriate;